georgeeng89/georgeeng89/README.md

 <div align="left">

-- 🔭 I’m currently working on ...life.
+- 🔭 I’m currently working on ...job applications.

 - 🌱 I’m currently learning ...three.js

-- 👯 I’m looking to collaborate on ...my gym's website.
+- 👯 I’m looking to collaborate on ...new projects.

 - 🤔 I’m looking for help with ...finding a job.

 - 💬 Ask me about ...anything!

-- 📫 How to reach me: georgeeng89@gmail.com

-- ⚡ Fun fact: ...I like turtles.
+- ⚡ Fun fact: ...I like keyboards.

 </div>